kaiprofdev04/some-interview-test/frontend-test/README.md

 Please submit to interviewer's email:
 - Link to a GitHub repo (public or private) with the working app
+- **A brief video (3-5 minutes)** showcasing:
-- A brief video presenting and explaining your solution as well as your thought process while working.
+  - Your design decisions and thought process
+  - Key features and interactions
+  - Responsive behavior across different screen sizes
+  - Any creative solutions or bonus features you implemented

-## 📚 Notes
+## 📚 Design Notes

-- You may hard-code or predefine types if needed
-- Focus on clean code, accessibility, and user experience
+- **Inspiration**: Look to modern design systems (Material Design, Apple HIG, Ant Design) for guidance
+- **Typography**: Consider using custom fonts or Google Fonts for enhanced visual appeal
+- **Icons**: Incorporate meaningful icons (Heroicons, Lucide, etc.) to improve usability
+- **Images**: Handle missing images gracefully with elegant placeholders
+- **Accessibility**: Ensure proper contrast ratios and keyboard navigation
+- **Performance**: Optimize for fast loading and smooth interactions

 ---

+**Remember**: This is a design-focused assignment.
+We want to see your creativity, attention to detail, and ability to create interfaces that users will love to interact with! 🎨✨

-Good luck — we're excited to see what you build! 🚀
+Good luck — we're excited to see your design vision come to life! 🚀